-\textbf{Datasets.} Experiments were carried out on two tracks of our AM-2k dataset: 1) to compare our proposed method with state-of-the-art (SOTA) methods, we trained and evaluated them on the ORI-Track; 2) to evaluated the side effect of domain gap caused by composition and the proposed composition route, we trained and evaluated GFM and SOTA methods on the COMP-Track, i.e., COMP-COCO, COMP-BG20k, and COMP-RSSN, respectively.
+Experiments were carried out on two tracks of the AM-2k and PM-10k datasets: 1) to compare the proposed GFM with SOTA methods, where we trained and evaluated them on the ORI-Track; and 2) to evaluate the side effect of domain gap caused by previous composition method and our proposed composition route, we trained and evaluated GFM and SOTA methods on the COMP-Track, $i.e.$, COMP-COCO, COMP-BG20K, and COMP-RSSN, respectively.